-Professor Robinson will supervise one and two-semester projects in behavioral neuroscience.
-Students who elect to conduct a one-semester project are welcome to choose from a wide-range of approved topics in behavioral neuroscience.
+Professor Robinson will supervise one- and two-semester projects in behavioral neuroscience.
+Students who elect to conduct a one-semester project are welcome to choose from a wide range of approved topics in behavioral neuroscience.
 One-semester projects will consist of a literature review of empirical research and a research proposal of testable hypotheses.
-Two semester projects include the design, collection and analysis of empirical data related to the topics described below.
+Two-semester projects include the design, collection and analysis of empirical data related to the topics described below.
 Two-semester projects culminate with an empirical research paper.
 Although there are three main areas listed below, students also have the option of proposing their own research ideas in consultation with Professor Robinson.
 Please note that 2-semester research projects in the Robinson lab typically involve working with rats.

 While much focus has been on the contribution of the hippocampus to simple and complex learning and memory, the hippocampus does not act in isolation.
 Rather, cortical brain regions such as the retrosplenial cortex and the postrhinal cortex have been shown to strongly influence memory.
 Projects that further examine the contributions of these regions to simple and more complex learning will involve experimental design, surgical manipulations of brain regions (in rodents) and the use of Pavlovian and operant learning and memory paradigms.

 The Influence of Exercise and Environmental Enrichment on Stress & Cognition

 Pharmacological intervention is often the first approach for the management of stress and anxiety.
 However non-pharmacological interventions such as exercise and enriched environmental settings have been shown to counteract stress-induced cognitive impairment and reverse some effects of stress-induced changes in brain function.
 Projects could include but are not limited to examination of sex differences in response to non-pharmacological interventions or the synergistic effects of drugs and non-pharmacological interventions on cognition.